WordPress/gutenberg/docs/extensibility.md

 ## Extending Blocks

-It is also possible to modify the behaviour of the existing blocks or even remove them completely using filters.
+It is also possible to modify the behavior of the existing blocks or even remove them completely using filters.

 Learn more in the [Extending Blocks](./extensibility/extending-blocks) documentation.